Skip To Content Appointments available today. New patients welcome. Book NowBook Now

 Making the UWS Smile Since '98

-• One of our cosmetic dentists reviews your shade goals, photographs your smile, and confirms Zoom is the right fit.
+• Your provider will your review shade goals and confirm Zoom is the right fit for you.
 If you have sensitivity, gum recession, crowns, or veneers, we’ll talk through how each will respond before we begin.

-• Our team applies the hydrogen peroxide gel and activates it with the patented Zoom LED light.
+• Our team applies the hydrogen peroxide gel and activates it with the cool blue Zoom LED light.
 The light accelerates the gel, breaking up stain molecules trapped in the enamel.

-• You’ll relax through three 15-minute cycles, each followed by a gel refresh.
-Stream a show, listen to music, or simply close your eyes — we’ll handle the rest.
+• You’ll relax through three 15-minute cycles of whitening, each with a new application of gel.
+Stream a show, listen to music, or even take a little nap!

 Zoom Whitening FAQs

-• If you’ve had a cleaning, full set of x-rays, and a comprehensive exam with another dentist within the last three months, yes — send us your records and we’ll get you on the schedule.
+• If you’ve had a cleaning, full set of x-rays, and a comprehensive exam with another dentist within the last three months, yes.
+Just send us a copy your records and we’ll get you on the schedule.
 If not, we’ll schedule a new patient visit (cleaning, x-rays, exam) first, and book your Zoom appointment for a separate day.
 We know it’s an extra step.
-We also know it’s the difference between a whitening that works and one that hurts.
+We also know it’s important.

 • Whitening gel penetrates the enamel and reaches the dentin layer beneath it.
-If a tooth has an undetected cavity, a hairline crack, or a worn-out filling that’s no longer sealing, the gel can reach the nerve and cause sharp, lasting pain — and in some cases, real damage.
+If a tooth has an undetected cavity, a hairline crack, or a worn-out filling that’s no longer sealing, the gel can reach the nerve and cause sharp pain and, in some cases, real damage.
 X-rays and an exam let us catch those issues before the gel ever touches your teeth.
-It’s a 30-minute investment that protects a lifetime of teeth.

 • We use the three-month window because gum health, plaque, and small cavities can change quickly.
 If you’re just outside that window and your dental history is otherwise stable, give us a call, sometimes our doctors can review your records and make an individual call.
 When in doubt, we err on the side of doing a fresh exam.